Android

 </intent-filter>

-If your app does not already have a defined deep link or URL scheme, you must define one.
-Without it, users will not be automatically redirected to your app after logging in on a mobile banking app.
+1. Define a deep link or URL scheme for your app if you have not defined one.
+Without it, customers are not automatically redirected to your app after they log in to their mobile banking app.

 Define Establish Data with a Request Signature

-As the Trustly Lightbox SDK runs on the client, requests between it and the Trustly API must be secured.
-Calculate a requestSignature using your Access Key from your server and fetch it from your Android app prior to rendering the Select Bank Widget or Trustly Lightbox.
+To ensure communications between the Trustly Lightbox SDK and the Trustly API are secure, add a requestSignature authentication request to your Android app to request the server access key before rendering the Select Bank Widget or Trustly Lightbox.
+For example:

 package com.myapp